 For student debt, take on just what you need and consider paying the debt off while still in school.
 Student jobs may not pay a ton, but every bit you put toward the principal on your loan means less interest paid in total.

 Auto loans are worth avoiding altogether.
 Use public transportation, ride-share with friends, and/or save up to buy an inexpensive car outright.

 Credit card debt should be avoided at all costs.
-This kind of debt typically has a really high interest rate.
-If using a credit card for cashback or reward points, make sure you pay off the credit card in-full each month to avoid having those pricey interest charges.
+This kind of debt typically has a really high interest rate (debt consolidation might be something to consider.)
+If using a credit card for cash back or reward points, make sure you pay off the credit card in-full each month to avoid having those pricey interest charges.